 [Intel] We think the average waiting time can be considered.
 A related question is which unpaired/TDD configuration do we assume?
 From evaluation results, alternating DL/UL patterns are assumed by companies.
 Can we take this this as an assumption?
 Should we evaluate LTE-TDD compatible configurations in addition?

+[SS]: Both average and best waiting time need to be evaluated.
+Nokia proposal makes sense.

 [Intel] Another question is which target HARQ BLER for evaluation?
 0.1?
 1E-5 (for URLLC)?